 Chambers ranks Keker & Van Nest as one of the top Intellectual property firms in the nation.
-Robert Van Nest and Jeffrey Chanin are ranked as Band 1 lawyers in California.
+John Keker, Robert Van Nest and Jeffrey Chanin are ranked as Band 1 lawyers in California.

 The Daily Journal has recognized Robert Van Nest, David Silbert, Jeffrey Chanin, Elliot Peters, and Michael Kwun as Leading IP Litigators in California.

 Legal 500 stated we have "the ability to cut through to the essence of a case and empower juries and judges to decide complex issues."